CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ## Supply-chain Ecosystems, Environments & Roles and Attributes

-> [!NOTE]
-> FIXME: Show how metadata may be communicated along these open source supply-chains.

-In this section, we map out the different parts of typical Open Source Supply-chains – the Environments and Ecosystems we use, the Roles that are operating within these, what Metadata Attributes they care about, and which Operations they are expected to execute when caring.
+In this section, we map out the different parts of typical Open Source supply-chains – the Environments and Ecosystems we use, the Roles that are operating within these, what Metadata Attributes they care about, and which Operations they are expected to execute when caring.
 Additionally, you should get some indications of what regulations, standards or other requirements that call for the presence of a given Attribute.
 And all this, with the goal of allowing downstream users to both live up to their regulatory obligations and to improve their security posture in general.
 To improve by ensuring that the metadata they need is available, updated and authoritative, and can be helpful in both mitigating vulnerabilities and interacting with the maintainers of any Open Source projects that may be involved.

-### A Post-CRA Open Source Supply-chain (Simplified)
+### A Post-CRA Open Source supply-chain (Simplified)

-> [!NOTE]
-> This diagram is equivalent to the simplified one above, but showing the new Roles implied and introduced by the EU Cyber Resilience Act (CRA).
+This diagram is equivalent to the simplified one above, but showing the new Roles implied and introduced by the EU Cyber Resilience Act (CRA).

 ```mermaid
 stateDiagram-v2